JunDevHarsh/amazon-clone/README.md

 - **Tailwind Css:** Tailwind CSS is basically a utility-first CSS framework for rapidly building custom user interfaces.

+- **React-icons:** React-icons is a small library that helps us add icons (from all different icon libraries) to your React apps.

 ## Run Locally

 To develop locally: